-I’m really excited to bring this Vegan Chocolate Pecan Ice Cream Recipe to you for many reasons.
+I’m really excited to bring this gluten free & Vegan Chocolate Pecan Ice Cream Recipe to you for many reasons.
 This ice cream is so good!
 Delicious, the best, and it happens to be filled with healthy ingredients.
 It’s a homemade rich premium ice cream that you can DIY with the help of a blender and an ice cream machine.

 Delicious Vegan Ice Cream